zx80live/env_arch_sway/README.md

 ```

 ##### Restore EFI entries
-The following entries are used in the current config and should be restored from backup.
+The following initial entries are used in the current config and should be restored from backup.
 ```
 mount --mkdir /dev/nvme0n1p1 /mnt/efi-partition
 tree /mnt/efi-partition